murchandamus/bips/bip-update-process.md

 - Tracking of adoption, acceptance, and community consensus is out of scope for the BIPs repository
 - Layer header is no longer restricted to Standards Track
 - Auxiliary files are only permitted in the corresponding BIP’s subdirectory
+- Comments-URI, and Comment-Summary headers as well as Comments are dropped
 - The Discussions-To header is dropped

 ## Copyright